-Although our Valhalla location is the latest addition to our tour locations, do not let that fool you into thinking it isn’t as good as our other locations.
+Although our Valhalla location is the latest addition to our tour locations, it often ranks highest in terms of reviews.
 In fact, last winter Valhalla received the most 5 star reviews on trip advisor out of all our locations!
 Is is home to both a Monday-friday 4 night/5 day holiday and a shorter Friday-Monday 3 night/4 day holiday.
 This page applies to the 3 night aurora holiday.
 Both tours are exclusive of each other and can be booked in their own right, however, a lot of our guests say they wish they could have stayed here longer, so it is totally fine to book on both tours to make a 7 night aurora holiday if you so wished!

 We pride ourselves on our accommodation and locations of our tours.
 As such all our tours are located in the very far north of Finland where northern lights chances are highest.
 As a matter of fact, out of the top 4 northern most towns in Finland, we run tours near 3 of them!
 All of our tour locations are served by the most northern airport in Finland.